a4happy20/DamageMeter/README.md

 - You must have a working damage detection setup in your INI file.
-- You can use Silent's script.
+- You can use Silent's script or use the Example.ini as a reference.

 - You need to normalize your damage value to be between 0 and 1.